-Mr Melhuish officially retired from the practice in 2008 but continued to work alongside its current owners until 2010 at which point he decided to put down his ophthalmoscope for good!
+Mr Melhuish officially retired from the practice in 2008 but continued to work until 2010 at which point he decided to put down his ophthalmoscope for good!

-We have many patients who have been coming to the practice for over 40 years, and one who has been coming since 1928!
+We continue to have many patients who have been coming to the practice for over 40 years, and one who has been coming since 1928!